labgrid-project/labgrid/doc/development.rst

         # interrupt barebox
         self.target.activate(self.barebox)
     elif status == Status.shell:
-        # tansition to barebox
+        # transition to barebox
         self.transition(Status.barebox)
         self.barebox.boot("")
         self.barebox.await_boot()
         self.target.activate(self.shell)

-Here the `barebox` state simply cycles the board and activates the driver, while the `shell` state uses the barebox state to cycle the board and than boot the linux kernel.
-The `off` states switch the power off.
+Here, the `barebox` state simply cycles the board and activates the driver, while the `shell` state uses the barebox state to cycle the board and then boot the linux kernel.
+The `off` state switches the power off.

 Tips for Writing and Debugging Tests